Code-Institute-Submissions/TCaldato-battleships-game/README.md

 - Content Requirements:
     - The user will be looking for:
         - Clear and concise instructions.
-        - A consistent theme, and game play.
+        - A consistent game play.
 - Functionality Requirements:
     - The user will be able to:
-        - Enter co-ordinates using numbers and letters.
+        - Enter co-ordinates using numbers.
         - Replay the game.
         - End the program at the end of the game.